hsf-training/PyHEP-resources/README.md

 Python libraries of interest to particle physicists.
 This is meant to be a living document.
 Therefore, if you have suggestions, click the edit button then make a pull request with your proposed change(s).
 This is meant to focus on Python resources for new-ish users; if you just want to look for different libraries for a particular purpose, please visit [the Python section of the awesome-hep](https://github.com/iris-hep/awesome-hep#python) list.

 You are more than welcome to join the [HSF/PyHEP Gitter channel](https://gitter.im/HSF/PyHEP) and contribute to the informal discussions there.
+The channel [HSF/PyHEP-newcomers Gitter channel](https://gitter.im/HSF/PyHEP-newcomers) specifically targets, well, newcomers.

+See the [HSF](https://hepsoftwarefoundation.org/) PyHEP Working Group [page](https://hepsoftwarefoundation.org/workinggroups/pyhep.html) for a full list of Gitter channels and resources.

 ## New to Python